cn-uofbasel/ccn-lite/tutorial/tutorial.md

 Create a `.scala` file in the `src/main/scala/nfn/service` package, e.g. ToUpper.scala.
 Implement your service accordingly (as in Java, a Scala String has the function `.toUpperCase`).
 It is up to you on what types the service is defined and how many arguments the service supports.

-To publish this service, simply add the line `node.publishService(new ToUpper()) to the StandaloneComputeServer script.
+To publish this service, simply add the line `node.publishServiceLocalPrefix(new ToUpper()) to the StandaloneComputeServer script.
 If you used the above mention package, you do not have to import anything.
 If you choose a different place you need to import the class accordingly.

 ### 4. Test your service